BMW S1000RR

-BMW S1000RR is a race orientated sports motorcycle initially made by BMW Motorrad to compete in the 2009 Superbike World Championship, that is now in commercial production.
+BMW S1000RR (officially designated as BMW S 1000 RR) is a race orientated sports motorcycle initially made by BMW Motorrad to compete in the 2009 Superbike World Championship, that is now in commercial production.
 It was introduced in Munich in April 2008, and is powered by a 998 cc transverse inline four-cylinder engine redlined at 14,200 rpm.

 BMW made 1,000 S1000RRs in 2009 to satisfy World Superbike homologation requirements, but expanded production for commercial sale of the bike in 2010.
 It has a standard anti-lock braking system, with an optional electronic traction control.
 As of 2016, it has a wet weight of 204 kg, and produces 148.4 kW at 13,500 rpm.
 With 133.6 kW to the rear wheel, it was the most powerful motorcycle in the class on the dyno.
 BMW S1000RR is currently the second fastest road legal bike, surpassing the Kawasaki Ninja H2 in most scenarios.
 It goes up to 310kmph in the latest generation and accelerates to 300kmph in just 20 seconds.